mikedaltonmtl/gallery/README.md

 The biggest challenge was the responsive design.
 Even with Tailwind (what an amazing library, btw!) it took me longer than expected to make it work on a phone screen.
 Frustratingly, what Chrome Dev Tools on my laptop showed me would be displayed did not match what the Chrome browser on my iPhone actually displayed.
 I had to deploy the site (thank you Vercel!) and push my changes each time to see what the actual effects were.

-This was a fun challenge and has actually produced simething useful.
+This was a fun challenge and has actually produced something useful.
 I feel that I still need to raise the bar quite a bit before my code becomes production-level, but I feel that I'm a little closer than I was before, especially on the CSS side of things.

 ## Tech Stack